Deceptrax123/Defending-GNNs-against-Adversarial-Attacks-using-Contrastive-Self-Supervised-Learning/README.md

-# Making Graph Neural Networks robust to Adversarial Attacks
+# Defending Graph Neural Networks against Adversarial Attacks
 This repository was used in the  <a href="">Molecular Property Prediction Project</a>.
 The pre-trained backbone can be extended for several other uses cases as well.

 ## Running the Scripts